freedom-finance-stack/card-auth-server/docs/README_DEPLOY.md

 4. Kubernetes
 5. Using Built-In Automated Shell Script

-For each deploym    ent option, you can provide the `acs.yml` configuration file to customize the server's behavior and settings.
+For each deploym    ent option, you can provide the `acs.yml` configuration file to customize the server's behavior and settings. find out more acs.yml [here](#acs-configuration-acsyml-explained)

 ### 1. Running the JAR Command